Liqui Moly: Products

-Liqui Moly's main product is motor oil with MoS2 but there are also other lubricants with MoS2 and the additive MoS2 itself to be added by the end user during oil changes.
+Liqui Moly's main product is motor oil with MoS2, but there are also other lubricants with MoS2 and the additive MoS2 itself to be added by the end-user during oil changes.
 Molybdenum disulfide enhances the lubrication quality of the oil and offers emergency operating features under harsh conditions.
-It can be added to motor oils and to non-motor oils including gear oil, transmission oil or differentials oils.
-From this additive, an entire range was developed, with over 4,000 products including engine and gear oils, additives and vehicle care products, workshop equipment and service products.
+It can be added to motor oils and non-motor oils, including gear oil, transmission oil or differentials oils.
+An entire range was developed from this additive, with over 4,000 products, including engine and gear oils, additives and care products, workshop equipment, and service products.
 In Germany, Liqui Moly is one of the leading producers of engine oils.
 Germany remains the main marketplace, but international demands are increasing.
 Liqui Moly products are now sold in 120 countries.

 Sponsoring

 Motorsports

-Liqui Moly is a sponsor of Engstler Motorsport and FCP Euro in the TCR touring car series.
-The Liqui Moly Team Engstler participates in TCR Asia, TCR Middle East and ADAC TCR Germany 2017.
-Since 2013, the company has partnered the motorcycle team Intact GP in the Moto2 class with riders Xavi Vierge and Marcel Schrötter.
+Liqui Moly sponsors Engstler Motorsport and FCP Euro in the TCR touring car series.
+The Liqui Moly Team Engstler participates in TCR Asia, TCR Middle East, and ADAC TCR Germany 2017.
+Since 2013, the company has partnered with the motorcycle team Intact GP in the Moto2 class with riders Xavi Vierge and Marcel Schrötter.

 Liqui Moly was a sponsor in veoautokross and for Mikk Mäesaar in the 2018-19 season.

-The brand also entered the 2018 IMSA WeatherTech SportsCar Championship in partnership with Turner Motorsport, and participated at the 24 Hours of Daytona.
+The brand also entered the 2018 IMSA WeatherTech SportsCar Championship in partnership with Turner Motorsport and participated in the 24 Hours of Daytona.

 In July 2020, Liqui Moly became the official sponsor of Formula 1.
-The 3-year deal started at the 2020 Styrian Grand Prix and will run until the end of 2022 Formula 1 World Championship season.
+The 3-year deal started at the 2020 Styrian Grand Prix and will run until the end of the 2022 Formula 1 World Championship season.
 In March 2023, the sponsorship was extended for the 2023 season.

 Other sports

+Liqui Moly has sponsored the German football club TSV 1860 Munich between 2002 and 2005 and Bosnian football club FK Željezničar Sarajevo between 2005 and 2007.

 Since 2017, the company has sponsored the Los Angeles Kings of the National Hockey League (NHL).
-The company has also been an official sponsor of the Men's Ice Hockey World Championships.
+The company has also officially sponsored the Men's Ice Hockey World Championships.

 Since September 2018, Liqui Moly has been an official sponsor of the Chicago Bulls in the National Basketball Association (NBA).

 In team handball, the company has been the title sponsor of two top European leagues, Germany's Handball-Bundesliga (since 2019) and France's Starligue (since 2021).

-YouTube Channels

-In February 2022 LM Performance, Liqui Moly UK’s motorsport, tuning and classic vehicle partner, teamed up with Minis and Motorbikes as their technical lubricant partner.
+Liqui Moly has also sponsored videos on the YouTube channel DriveTribe, founded by Jeremy Clarkson, Richard Hammond, and James May from Top Gear and The Grand Tour.

+Since 2024, Liqui Moly has been an official sponsor of the SSV Ulm.